Busted (horse)

-Busted (1963–1988) was a British Thoroughbred racehorse and sire who began his career in Ireland but had his greatest success when trained in Britain.
-After running without distinction in Ireland in 1965 and 1966 he was transferred to England, where his form improved enormously.
-In 1967 he was undefeated in four races, winning the Eclipse Stakes and the King George VI & Queen Elizabeth Stakes and being voted Horse of the Year.
-After his racing career was ended by injury he was retired to stud, where he proved to be a highly successful sire of winners.
+Busted (16 March 1963 – 11 March 1988) was a British Thoroughbred racehorse and sire.
+He was trained at first in Ireland but was moved to England, where his form improved enormously.
+In 1967, he was undefeated in four races, winning the Eclipse Stakes and the King George VI & Queen Elizabeth Stakes and being voted horse of the year.
+After his racing career was ended by injury, he was retired to stud, where he proved to be a highly successful sire of winners.

 Background

 Busted was a "big, handsome" bay horse bred by his owner, Stanhope Joel's Snailwell Stud.
 He was sired by the 1957 Epsom Derby winner Crepello out of the mare Sans le Sou.
 Joel bought Sans le Sou for 750 guineas after an undistinguished racing career which was hampered by a tendency to break blood-vessels.
 Joel sent the colt to be trained in Ireland by R.N.
 "Brud" Fetherstonhaugh.